You can talk all you want about fashion, but most men still won’t give a damn.

 As silly as it sounds, caring for your appearance will make you a more responsible man.
 You wind up keeping track of details like which shoes need to be shined and which shirts need to be ironed, and (unless you live with someone who loves you very much) you usually have to do those things yourself.
 It reinforces mental habits of attention to detail and planning ahead that translate usefully into any career or skill.

-5. A good dressers notices detail in others
+5. A good dresser notices detail in others

 6. Dressing sharp makes you more useful at work